pdf-raku/PDF-API6/README.md

 By default text is drawn solidly using the current fill color.
 There are other text rendering modes that alter how text is stroked and filled.
 For example, the FillOutLineText rendering mode strokes the text using the current StrokeColor to a thickness determined by the current LineWidth then fills it using the current FillColor.

-Setting the same `FillColor` and `StrokeColor` with `TextMode::OutlineText` artifically increasing the font weight by `LineWidth`.
+Setting the same `FillColor` and `StrokeColor` with `TextMode::OutlineText` artificially increasing the font weight by `LineWidth`.

 ```Raku
 use v6;